AppsFlyerSDK/appsflyer-unity-plugin/docs/BasicIntegration.md

 > - Make sure not to call destroy on the game object.
 > - Use [`DontDestroyOnLoad`](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html) to keep the object when loading a new scene.

 ---

-### <a id="init-sdk-deeplink"> AD_ID permission for Android

-In v6.8.0 of the AppsFlyer SDK, we added the normal permission com.google.android.gms.permission.AD_ID to the SDK's AndroidManifest, to allow the SDK to collect the Android Advertising ID on apps targeting API 33.
-If your app is targeting children, you need to revoke this permission to comply with Google's Data policy.
-You can read more about it [here](https://dev.appsflyer.com/hc/docs/install-android-sdk#the-ad_id-permission).

----
 # <a id="collect"> Collect IDFA with ATTrackingManager